 Customers can call these numbers for local calling rates, which are relatively inexpensive.
 You can route incoming calls to any location or device, even outside the business using the number is located outside that region.
 This means that foreign businesses can use virtual local numbers to make it easy for global customers to call their business and vice versa.

 Local phone numbers came into existence when the caller had to connect with a central switchboard operator controlling a given telephone exchange and request for a connection to a particular number.

 With the global telecommunications system growing rapidly over the next several decades, local phone numbers became longer.
-They were starting to be used as tools for accessing modern devices, such as fax machines, computer modems, and also pagers.
+They started using them as tools for accessing modern devices, such as fax machines, computer modems, and also pagers.
 The unstoppable march of broadband Internet and cell phones has enabled local numbers began to be used in all areas of modern life.
 They found extensive use in a wide array of cellular data-based devices such as video game controllers, tablets, mobile hotspots, and digital televisions.
-Today, the myriad of electronic devices that are “smart” and connected to other aspects of day-to-day activities is too many to count.
-Nearly every aspect of your life can be digitized and streamlined with just a phone number.
+Today, we have a myriad of smart electronic devices, connected to other aspects of day-to-day activities.
+You can digitize nearly every aspect of your life with just a phone number.

 How Local Phone Numbers Work

 Dialing plans in certain locations allow for dialing numbers in local areas sans the area code or even city code prefixes.
 Unique local phone numbers are also usable for high-capacity numbers having numerous telephone circuits, as is commonly seen in television and radio stations where multiple callers simultaneously try to connect.